 - All levels of riding are welcome at every session.

-- Must be 8 years or older for Day Camps and 10 years or older for Overnight Camps
+- Must be 8-15 years old for Day Camps and 10-18 years old for Overnight Camps.

 Warm Beach Camp now has a three-tier fee structure to meet everyone’s needs.

 |Session||Dates||Tier 1||Tier 2||Tier 3||Gender||Age||Register|